-Military plane that crashed, killing 15 Marines, sailor was bound for Calif.
+Military plane that crashed, killing 15 Marines, sailor was bound for El Centro

 Workhorse aircraft

-Often used for airborne refueling, the KC-130 also can be used to deliver cargo, troops and equipment by landing or parachuting them in, and for evacuating fighting forces from a battle area.
+Often used for airborne refueling, the KC-130, made by Lockheed Martin Corp., also can be used to deliver cargo, troops and equipment.

-The latest version of the KC-130, the KC-130J, can weigh as much as 164,000 pounds on takeoff, and has a maximum range of more than 4,200 nautical miles with external tanks, its maker, Lockheed Martin Corp., says.
+The first KC-130s appeared in 1962.
+Its normal range of 1,150 miles as a tanker and 3,200 miles on cargo missions gives it access to the entire war arena.

 2015 crash blamed on misplaced goggles case